Cars brands and logos that start with P

 Premier Motor Logo

-The oldest American automobile brand, Premier Motor Manufacturing Company, was founded by George A. Weideli and Harold O. Smith in 1903 in Indianapolis, Indiana, United States.
-It was the first manufacturer of cars with air-cooled engines – the four-cylinder Premier 1904 and Premier 1905.
+The oldest American automobile brand, Premier Motor Manufacturing Company, was founded in 1903 by George A. Weideli and Harold O. Smith in Indianapolis, Indiana, United States.
+It was the first manufacturer of cars with air-cooled engines, producing the four-cylinder Premier models in 1904 and 1905.
 The first model was a 1904 touring car.
 In 1906, the “summer” and “winter” models, the “F” and “L”, were produced.
 In 1916, the first 6-56 roadster was produced.
 During the war, an Army truck assembly and a 500 FWD model were produced for the Army.
 The brand was reorganized in 1926.

 Prince Motor Company